VonHeikemen/devlog/content/tools/extending-the-deno-cli-using-a-shell-function.md

 }
 ```

 `deno` can read this if we provide its path using the `--import-map` flag.
-Let's add command that uses that.
+Let's add a command that uses that.

 ```diff
   deno()